Make this adorable butterfly recycle craft by using by a few recyclable items, the paper maché technique and paint.

 Start by shaping the butterfly’s body.
 Cut the top off a juice bottle.
-Draw a line down the centre of the bottle and mark six holes where the legs are going to be attached.
+Draw a line down the center of the bottle and mark six holes where the legs are going to be attached.
 Poke a small hole through each marked dot.

-Shape the back of the butterfly by using the top part of a another bottle.
+Shape the back of the butterfly by using the top part of another bottle.
 The reason why to use two bottles is to make the body slightly longer than an average juice bottle.
 Hold in place with masking tape.
-Attach the polystyrene ball to the top opening by holding in place with masking tape.
+Attach the polystyrene ball to the top opening by holding it in place with masking tape.

 Cover the bottle by painting a layer of podge and cover with newspaper squares.
 Paint another layer of podge over the newspaper.
-Make sure to properly overlap the newspaper squares where the body and head joins.
+Make sure to properly overlap the newspaper squares where the body and head join.
 Leave the holes for the legs open.
 Let dry.
 Paint the polystyrene ball green.
 (My ball was from a previous craft and was green already)

 Paint a layer of white primer over the newspaper.
-You will notice that the crepe paper becomes a bit opaque when used with podge, so the primer is to prevent the newspaper shining through the crepe paper.
+You will notice that the crepe paper becomes a bit opaque when used with podge, so the primer is to prevent the newspaper from shining through the crepe paper.

 Once the paint is dry, you can start layering the orange and green.
 Paint podge and cover the orange areas, then the green.
 Once dry, mark out the stripes and cover with black crepe paper.
 If your ball is not in great condition, like mine was, you can cover the head with green crepe paper as well.

 Make the legs and antennae by cutting the chenille stems and wrapping one end tightly around the pompom.